keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ### Input Modes

 `rexe` tries to make it simple and convenient for you to handle standard input, and in different ways.
 Here is the help text relating to input modes:

 ```
--m, --mode MODE   Mode with which to handle input (i.e. what `self` will be in the code):
+-i, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
-                  -ms for each line to be handled separately as a string
+                           -il line mode; each line is ingested as a separate string
-                  -me for an enumerator of lines (least memory consumption for big data)
+                           -ie enumerator mode
-                  -mb for 1 big string (all lines combined into single multiline string)
+                           -ib big string mode; all lines combined into single multiline string
-                  -mn to execute the specified Ruby code on no input at all (default)
+                           -in (default) no input mode; no special handling of input; self is not input
 ```

 The first three are _filter_ modes; they make standard input available